cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="244-extensions-for-quality-of-life"></a>
 ### 2.4.4 Extensions for Quality of Life

-After years of coding, I find these core extensions greatly enhance the VS Code experience:
+After years of coding, I find these core extensions greatly enhance the VS Code experience.

 1. **[One Dark Pro](https://github.com/Binaryify/OneDark-Pro) by binaryify**
    - This theme's syntax highlighting and clever use of italics ease frustration by making code more readable.